Today you’re going to learn precisely what Hybrid Work is and how it can transform your business in 2022.

 There are numerous benefits to a hybrid work model.
 A few of the immediate advantages we have found center around flexibility, increased productivity and the ability to cut costs after re-assessing office needs.

-Leading global technology company Barco writes, “Not only will hybrid work-models help businesses to remain agile and give them the ability to adapt quickly to unexpected circumstances to keep their operations running in these especially uncertain times (e.g. employees in temporary quarantine, governmental measures with new spikes of COVID-19,…), the new models also have some clear benefits for the well-being and productivity of their employees…”
+Leading global technology company Barco writes, “Not only will hybrid work-models help businesses to remain agile and give them the ability to adapt quickly to unexpected circumstances to keep their operations running in these especially uncertain times, the new models also have some clear benefits for the well-being and productivity of their employees…”

 According to Barco, it includes the following 5 benefits:

-1. Public health – Barco explains that hybrid work environments help to keep employees safe when it comes to catching and spreading COVID-19.
-When people do go back to work, the office is less populated and social distancing policies must be enacted.
-While improving sanitary working conditions has become a heightened focus during the pandemic, public health benefits of hybrid work are also relevant for when the common cold, flu or any other virus is prevalent among employees.
+1. Public health – Barco explains that hybrid work environments help to keep employees safe.
+When people do go back to work, the office is less populated and social distancing policies need to be put in place.
+While improving sanitary working conditions has become a heightened focus during the pandemic, public health benefits of hybrid work also come into play for other contagious ailemtns such as the common cold, flu, or any other virus is prevalent among employees.

 2. Productivity – Barco cites hybrid work environments as enabling companies to share technology with employees remotely that they usually only provide within the office.
 This equips employees with on-demand technology access when they need it so they can accomplish work from somewhere other than the office.